tejas-2232/awesome-ai-agents/google_ADK/lab3/README.md

 3. Custom Tools: The ability to create custom tools tailored to specific requirements, by using language specific constructs and Agents-as-Tools.
 The SDK also provides asynchronous capabilities through Long Running Function Tools.

 In this lab, you will explore these categories and implement one of each type.

+## Available Pre-Built Tools from Google

+Google provides several useful tools for your agents.
+They include:

+__Google Search (google_search):__ Allows the agent to perform web searches using Google Search.
+You simply add google_search to the agent's tools.

+__Code Execution (built_in_code_execution):__ This tool allows the agent to execute code, to perform calculations, data manipulation, or interact with other systems programmatically.
+You can use the pre-built VertexCodeInterpreter or any code executor that implements the BaseCodeExecutor interface.

+__Retrieval (retrieval):__ A package of tools designed to fetch information from various sources.

+__Vertex AI Search Tool (VertexAiSearchTool):__ This tool integrates with Google Cloud's Vertex AI Search service to allow the agent to search through your AI Applications data stores.